Career Advice for the Smart Job Seeker

 Insights on elevating your resume, job search and personal growth

-Leverage Marketing Psychology for Your Job Application
+6 Ways to Leverage Marketing Psychology in Your Job Search

 Long gone are the days when you could submit a one-size-fits-all resume and cover letter and hope for the best.
 With online job ads reaching a global candidate pool, and technology enabling speedy applications, recruiters can receive dozens, hundreds, or even thousands of submissions for a single job.